In Your Community » Pierce » Construction Projects »

 Central Pierce-Alderton 115 kV transmission reliability improvement project

-- Puget Sound Energy is currently in the engineering, permitting and easement acquisition phase
+- We're currently in the engineering, permitting and easement acquisition phase

-- We expect to begin construction of Phase 1 in 2014
+- We expect to begin construction of Phase 1 in the first quarter of 2014

 - We expect to begin construction of Phase 2 as early as 2015